Wine, Birds and France

 LPO logo

-One reason that I have not had so much time to devote to the LPO recently is because I have been writing a new edition, the 4th, of my book 'Where to Watch Birds in Somerset, Gloucestershire and Wiltshire'.
+Apart from promoting the LPO, I have continued to watch birds actively from our base near Bristol, including producing a new edition, the 4th, of my book 'Where to Watch Birds in Somerset, Gloucestershire and Wiltshire'.
 This covers all the main birding sites of the three counties spelt out in the title, while not forgetting the old county of 'Avon' which surrounds the City of Bristol.
 After my spending an inordinate amount of time travelling throughout the area – most enjoyably, I should say! – checking access and verifying what one might reasonably expect to see, the book was duly published in April 2019.

 Since the previous edition appeared in 2003, there have been some quite considerable changes to the birdlife of the region, some welcome like the increase in the numbers of breeding bitterns, herons and egrets, others less so as far as the decline of some farmland and woodland species are concerned.
 But plenty still remains.
 There have been major habitat changes on the Levels, especially at Ham Wall and Shapwick, at the Parrett estuary around Steart, and at various other places along the Severn estuary such as at Pilning and Slimbridge, and the access details for these and all the other sites have been brought up-to-date.